typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/prefer-string-starts-ends-with.md

 # Enforce to use `String#startsWith` and `String#endsWith` over other options (prefer-string-starts-ends-with)

-There are multiple ways to verify if a string starts or ends with a specific string, auch as `foo.indexOf('bar') === 0`.
+There are multiple ways to verify if a string starts or ends with a specific string, such as `foo.indexOf('bar') === 0`.

 Since ES2015 has added `String#startsWith` and `String#endsWith`, this rule reports other ways to be consistent.